Current as of: 9th May 2023

 - A request to forward Medical Records on to another surgery requires the patient to sign appropriate forms at their chosen practice.
 This is then forwarded to this practice.
 A response will be provided within 7 days – unless it was considered more urgent – with a current Health Summary for which there is no charge.
 This would be sent via fax or encrypted email.
 A letter indicating costs for any further information is sent at that time.

 The practice will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
 From time-to-time, you will be asked to verify that your personal information held by the practice is correct and up-to-date.

 - You will be asked to verify name, address and contact details each time you arrive for an appointment to verify identity and ensure the information is correct.

 - You may also request corrections or updates to your information.
 Please inform the reception team or send an email to make this request.

 How can you lodge a privacy related complaint, and how will the complaint be handled?

 Complaints and concerns regarding privacy are taken very seriously.
 You should express any privacy concerns you may have in writing to the following:

 Wellers Hill, Qld.
 4121

-We will then attempt to resolve it in accordance with our resolution procedure within 7 days.
+Staff will then attempt to resolve it in accordance with resolution procedures within 7 days.

 Policy review statement